isaqb-org/glossary/manuscript/1-terms-A-L.md

   Encapsulation is a mechanism for ->information hiding.

+##### Entity

+An entity is a core object of a business domain with unchangeable identity and a clearly defined lifecycle.
+Entities map their state to value objects and are almost always persistent.

 ##### Facade

 Structural design pattern.
 A Facade offers a simplified interface to a complex